Pretty Deadly (professional wrestling)

-Pretty Deadly are a English professional wrestling tag team consisting of Elton Prince (born 21 May 1997) and Kit Wilson (born 4 August 1994).
-They are currently signed to WWE, where they perform on the NXT brand, and are former NXT Tag Team Champions and NXT UK Tag Team Champions with three reigns.
+Pretty Deadly are an English professional wrestling tag team consisting of Lewis Howley (born 21 May 1997) and Sam Stoker (born 21 November 1994).
+They are signed to WWE, where they perform on the SmackDown brand under the respective ring names Elton Prince and Kit Wilson.

+They were the former two-time NXT Tag Team Champions and one-time NXT UK Tag Team Champions.

 Professional wrestling career

 Independent circuit (2015–2020)

-Howley and Stoker debuted as a tag team on 2 February 2019 on Hustle Wrestling Live in Enfield by defeating Justin Case and Justin Vincible in a tag team match.
+Lewis Howley, who trained under the tutelage of Jon Ritchie, Paul Jerome and Lucas Jackson at the DKW Academy based in Purfleet, Essex and Sam Stoker debuted as a tag team on 2 February 2019 on Hustle Wrestling Live in Enfield by defeating Justin Case and Justin Vincible in a tag team match.
 However, they were briefly active one time under the name of Greased Lightning in a match against Lance Lawrence and Oliver Peace on the 14 November 2015 episode of WrestleForce Live in Basingstoke.
 Stoker was previously known as Sammy Smooth.
 After that, they both returned to competing as singles wrestlers.
 They are also known for their tenures with professional wrestling promotions such as Progress Wrestling and Revolution Pro Wrestling.
-During their International Pro Wrestling: United Kingdom affiliation, they captured the IPW:UK Tag Team Championship one time as Pretty Bastards and one time as The Collective also teaming up with James Castle as a freebird trio.
+During their International Pro Wrestling: United Kingdom affiliation, they captured the IPW:UK Tag Team Championship one time as Pretty Bastards and one time as a freebird trio including James Castle known as The Collective.

 WWE (2020–present)

+NXT UK (2020–2021)

-They had sporadic appearances across NXT UK in 2019 before making their official WWE debut in a losing effort to Wild Boar and Primate.
-They were forced to take a six-month hiatus before returning to United Kingdom and turning in their first victory in WWE.
-Howley and Stoker became the number one contenders for the NXT UK Tag Team Championship on 28 January 2021 after defeating Mark Andrews and Flash Morgan Webster, Oliver Carter and Ashton Smith and The Hunt (Wild Boar and Primate) in a four-way tag team match.
+Howley and Stoker had sporadic appearances across NXT UK in 2019 before making their official WWE debut in a losing effort to Wild Boar and Primate.
+They were forced to take a six-month hiatus before returning to the United Kingdom and turning in their first victory in WWE.
+Howley and Stoker became the number one contenders for the NXT UK Tag Team Championship on 28 January 2021 after defeating Mark Andrews and Flash Morgan Webster, Oliver Carter and Ashton Smith and The Hunt (Wild Boar and Primate) in a fatal four-way tag team match.

-NXT UK Tag Team Champions (2021–2022)

 Cementing their villainous status, they defeated Gallus (Mark Coffey and Wolfgang) to capture the NXT UK Tag Team Championship on the 25 February 2021 edition of NXT UK.
 They would retain the titles against Amir Jordan and Kenny Williams on the 1 April episode of NXT UK after Williams turned on Jordan.
 On the 4 June episode of NXT UK, Pretty Deadly would successfully defend their titles against Jack Starz and Nathan Frazer.
 On the 22 July episode NXT UK, they would retain against Subculture's Mark Andrews and Flash Morgan.
 On the 19 August episode of NXT UK, Pretty Deadly would retain against Moustache Mountain (Trent Seven and Tyler Bate).
 However, they would lose the titles to Moustache Mountain in a rematch on the 9 December episode of NXT UK, ending their reign at 287 days.